XiaoxiaoWang87/xiaoxiaowang87.github.io/stuff.md

 ### Hangman Game

-If you are bored, you can try playing **[Hangman](http://xiaoxiaowang87hangmangame.us/){:target="_blank"}** for now.
-It only took a few lines of Python to build, although deploying it as a web-app is as painful as usual.
+If you are bored, you can try playing **[Hangman](http://xiaoxiaowang87hangmangame.us/){:target="_blank"}**.
+It only took a few lines of Python for me to build this, although deploying it as a web-app is as painful as usual.